iTwenty/personal-website/content/posts/05-swiftui-drawerview-p1/index.md

 ### Adding support for drag gestures

-Our DrawerView still lacks one critical functionality that Android's view has - Drag support.
-To avoid making this post too long, we will focus on adding this support in another post which can be found here.
+Our DrawerView still lacks one critical feature that Android has - Drag support.
+To avoid making this post too long, we will focus on adding this support in another post which can be found [here]({{< ref "/posts/06-swiftui-drawerview-p2/index.md" >}}).

 ---
 [^geometryreader_swiftui_lab]: To know more about GeometryReader, I highly recommend checking this article - https://swiftui-lab.com/geometryreader-to-the-rescue/